International Day for Biological Diversity

 May 22nd is recognized around the world as the International Day for Biodiversity.
 In 1993 the United Nations proclaimed this annual celebration to raise awareness of the importance of biodiversity and to encourage the protection of all species.

 This year’s theme "Celebrating 25 Years of Action for Biodiversity”, will mark the silver anniversary of the creation of the IDB with the goal of highlighting the progress made in protecting and promoting biodiversity.

-The International Day for Biological Diversity provides an excellent opportunity for students and teachers to explore biodiversity issues within their own communities.
+The International Day for Biological Diversity also provides an excellent opportunity for students and teachers to explore those biodiversity issues relevant to their own communities.

 Why Care About Biological Diversity?

-- The more biodiverse an ecosystem is, the greater its ability to withstand disturbance.
+- The more biodiverse an ecosystem, the greater its ability to withstand disturbance.

 - Even the smallest and most obscure species play vital roles in sustaining the web of life in all ecosystems.

 - Biodiversity provides goods and services essential for human health – including nutrients, clean air and water and regulation of pests and vector-based diseases

 - Biodiversity is a vital asset in global and local economies.